 I need you to leave this light-filled office and move to a dark miniature cubicle because we’re cost cutting to save jobs.

 I want you to consider this raise I’m requesting because I have gone above and beyond in improving user experience, as you can see from our recent customer service scores.

 I want to work from home each Wednesday because it would save 2 hours in commuting time and I am much more productive in my home office environment.

 People will listen to you more attentively when you tell them WHY you want them to know whatever it is you want to tell them.
 Everybody wants to know the WHY.

 However, it has happened that some company leaders categorically disagree with any idea not credited to themselves, or certain allies.

 There are also people who disagree with everyone, regardless.

 So.
-When you want people to cooperate, align or get their buy-in, tell them the WHY in the beginning: use the word “because.”
+When you want people to cooperate, align or get their buy-in, use the most persuasive word ever.
+Tell them the WHY in the beginning: use the word “because.”
 When you can’t get cooperation, see it as a challenge to develop alternative solutions and directions.